Romeo and Juliet (2013 Broadway play)

-Romeo and Juliet is a filmed performance of the 2013 Broadway theatrical production of William Shakespeare's Romeo and Juliet starring Orlando Bloom and Condola Rashād which was produced as a 2014 film by BroadwayHD and Fathom Events.
+Romeo and Juliet is a filmed performance of the 2013 Broadway theatrical production of William Shakespeare's Romeo and Juliet starring Orlando Bloom and Condola Rashad which was produced as a 2014 film by BroadwayHD and Fathom Events.

-Plot
+Summary

 Classic retelling of Romeo and Juliet storyline with Shakespeare play dialogue.
 However the play is set in modern-day with Romeo arriving on stage riding a motorcycle in blue jeans and sunglasses.
 The Montague family is all white and the Capulet family all black adding a new dimension of racial conflict between the two families.

 Balcony scene remains unchanged and the ending is still a tragedy that unites the families.